Best Things to Do in Paris in March 2026 – Quick Guide by a Local

 The Paris weather in March easily oscillates between cold and warm.
 The average temperature in Paris in March is 13 Cº /56 F (highs) and 5 Cº /41 F (lows), with a 14% chance of rain.
 As the month progresses, days get sunnier.

-As soon as the sun shines in March, you will see the locals invading the banks of the Seine River, the canals, and the parks looking for the first spring signs!
+As soon as the sun comes out in March, you’ll see the locals flocking to the banks of the Seine River, the canals, and the parks eager to catch the first signs of spring!

 Join France Bucket List Facebook Group